Lme20/da/docs/algorithms/sorting/quick-sort/quick-sort.md

 - fastest known general-purpose in-memory sorting algorithm in the average case
 - Much more space efficient compared to merge sort
 - Widely used algorithm
+- lomuto partition scheme is being used for this specific implementation

 ## Steps
 1) Select pivot (either in left, right or midpoint)